Trioplane/figura-easy-speech-bubbles/README.md

 # Easy Speech Bubbles
 - Lets you add easy to use, and configurable speech bubble to your avatar!
 - Just chat things and it will appear!
+- Got this idea because of @poompkin's speech bubble :) ty!

 ## Usage:
 - Install `speechBubble.lua` and put it in your avatar